Pendle College, Lancaster: Symbols

 The college crest depicts a lion rampant standing on top of Pendle Hill with a witch's broom.
 The lion is taken from the arms of the Norman lords of the Pendle area, the de Lacys.
 The Latin motto "altiora sequamor" means "seek to climb to the top".
 The Junior Common Room College logo is a black witch on a full moon.
 The Pendle JCR motto is Venue of Legends.
-The college colours are dark green, yellow and black.
+The college colours are green and yellow.

 Governance

 The statutes of the university established the college.
 Internally, the key committee that runs the College is the College Syndicate.

-Most college officers are drawn from the Senior Common Room (SCR), although the Assistant Deans are both JCR members as well as being a part of the SCR.
-The SCR is composed of all University staff who are also members of Pendle.
-The Marcus Merriman Travel Grant is awarded to enable students of the College to travel in order to take part in a project that would broaden their experience and provide a benefit to others.

-Junior Common Room

 The Junior Common Room (JCR) consists of all Pendle undergraduates.
 The term JCR is often used in reference to elected executive committee of the JCR, who are also known as the JCR Exec.
 The executive committee undertake a variety of tasks, ranging from organising social events to co-ordinating sports, producing publicity and offering education and welfare services.

+Most college officers are drawn from the Senior Common Room (SCR), although the Assistant Deans are both JCR members as well as being a part of the SCR.
+The SCR is composed of all University staff who are also members of Pendle.